MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/manage-and-troubleshoot-stretch-database.md

 [!INCLUDE[tsql-appliesto-ss2016-xxxx-xxxx-xxx-md-winonly](../../includes/tsql-appliesto-ss2016-xxxx-xxxx-xxx-md-winonly.md)]

-  To manage and troubleshoot Stretch Database, use the tools and methods described in this topic .
+  To manage and troubleshoot Stretch Database, use the tools and methods described in this article .
 ## Manage local data

 ###  <a name="LocalInfo"></a> Get info about local databases and tables enabled for Stretch Database